KEO-cls-eedi/specification/doc/clseedi.md

 ### Limits

-Power limits are used to regulate the power consumption or production or both of local premises in terms of the EEBus use cases LPC and LPP.
+Power limits are used to regulate the power consumption or production or both of local premises in terms of the EEBUS use cases LPC and LPP.

 A power limit always consists of three properties:

 * `value` - the limit for active power in W as an integral number
-* `active` - don't care in this direction, only used when sent from the local device to the backend
+* `active` - if set to true the limit is to be applied by the local device, if set to false no limit has to be applied
-* `ttl` - the time in seconds the limit is valid, starting at the time it is received
+* `duration` - the time in seconds the limit is valid, starting at the time it is received

-For example, a limit of 5000 W that shall be applied for 3600 seconds (one hour) would be expressed like this:
+For example, a consumption limit of 5000 W that shall be applied for 3600 seconds (one hour) would be expressed like this:

 ```
 {
+    "limits": {
+        "power": {
+            "active": {
+                "consumption": {
                     "value": 5000,
                     "active": true,
-    "ttl": 3600
+                    "duration": 3600
+                },
+            },
+        },
+    },
 }
 ```

-Limits always have a positive value and a positive TTL.
+Limits always have a positive value and a positive duration.

+The `active` flag can be used to deactivate a previously set limit.

 ### Failsafes

-Failsafe limits allow the local device to go into a defined state if EEBus communication is not possible.
-A failsafe value is expressed in W as an integral number.
+Failsafe limits allow the backend to define a safe state the local device goes into if EEBUS communication in the local network is not possible.
+Semantically, failsafe values are the same as in the EEBUS use cases LPC and LPP.
+In CLS.EEDI a failsafe value is expressed in W as an integral number.
 It represents active power.

+In the EEBUS use cases LPC and LPP there is a heartbeat mechanism to monitor connectivity in the home area network and trigger the failsafe state.
+Because CLS.EEDI is used for wide area communication there is no heartbeat mechanism.
+Consequently, the failsafe state is only related to EEBUS communication in the home area network and not related to CLS connectivity between the local device and the backend.

 ### Tariffs

+Tariffs allow the backend to incentivise load shifting in terms of the EEBUS use case TOUT.

-A Time of Use Tariff (TOUT) always consists of three properties:
+A tariff always consists of three properties:
 * `toutSpecialization` - the combination of PoE (Price of Energy) and TF (Transmission Fee) for consumption or production
 * `tiers` - the incentive tiers
 * `slots` - the slots of the incentive table

 All tariffs must satisfy the constraints stated in the `configuration` (see section "Configuration").

 Please note that the data model for tariff information is under active development.
 Consider it to be highly preliminary.

 #### Tout Specialization